Digitalization starts with organizing

 Common

-to the competitor’s activities.
+Represents business activities that are highly responsive, but that do not differ in specific features from comparable activities, products, or services of other organizations.
 Examples are competitive financial services offered by banks, ticket services for travelling and hotel rooms.

 Distinct